Solar-network/docs/docs/tutorials/node/setupdevnet.md

    testnet
 ```

-Devnet is to play with Swipechain for the first time, select `devnet` and request DSXP coins in our [public Telegram](https://t.me/Swipechain) or [faucet] (https://faucet.swipechain.org/).
+Devnet is to play with Solar for the first time, select `devnet` and request DSXP coins in our [public Telegram](https://t.me/Solar) or [faucet] (https://faucet.solar.network/).

 After you made your selection you will need to confirm by pressing `y` and confirm with `enter`